LambdaLabsML/distributed-training-guide/06-tensor-parallel/README.md

 )
 ```

-We have to include `Replicate()` here because by default colwise shards on the last dimension, but we need the output of the network to be replicated across our TP dimension.
+We have to include `Replicate()` here because our loss expects replicated tensors, but colwise by default shards on the last dimension.

 ## Parallelizing Norm Layers with SequenceParallel